Clement-Hue/fast-sqlalchemy/README.md

 ```

 Note that you can use your environment variables within your yaml files, these variables will be parsed.
-A default value can also be specified if th environment variable is not found.
+A default value can also be specified if the environment variable is not found.

 ```yaml
 project_name: ${PROJECT_NAME}